 SUN/WED: Haarlem - Lisse - Leiden, 9 miles (15 km)

 Today, begins with a sail to Lisse for a visit to the famous flower garden ‘Keukenhof’.
 Here, your eyes will feast on about 6 million tulips, hyacinths, daffodils and many, many other exquisite flowers.
-After, your journey will cross the blossoming bulb fields to finally end up in the old university town of Leiden.
+After, you will cycle Holland across the blossoming bulb fields to finally end up in the old university town of Leiden.
 In the morning is an opportunity to learn much more about this birthplace of Rembrandt during a guided walking tour.

 MON/THU: Leiden - Uithoorn/Kudelstaart, 19 miles (30 km)

-Today will start by crossing the fine Dutch landscapes in the so-called Green Heart of Holland to Kudelstaart.
+Today your Holland bike tour will start by crossing the fine Dutch landscapes in the so-called Green Heart of Holland to Kudelstaart.
 During this cycle trip is a visit a traditional cheese farm, where a miller will tell us about the history and working of his mill.

 TUE/FRI: Uithoorn - Aalsmeer - Amsterdam, 9 miles (15 km)